 Having been offering memorable activities in the Arctic Circle for the last 13 years, we know what makes a Lapland safari great, and have an enviable range of activities and excursions to chose from.

-Our prices and availability for winter 2020/21 will be available soon!
+Our prices and availability will be online soon!

 Snowmobiling is one of our most popular activities in Lapland, and gives you the chance to zip down frozen rivers and along officially marked routes at pace.
 We offer a number of snowmobile tours; some at night in search of the Northern Lights, and some during the day where occasional stops are made to take in the spectacular views from known vantage points.